c0wsaysmoo/plane-tracker-rgb-pi/README.md

 When you use git to pull these files you'll have to move everything into a folder up. logos and files must be in the main folder ie /home/xxx/ not /home/xxx/plane-tracker-rgb-pi

-You'll want to edit the timezones in the temperature.py in utilities from "utf-8" to whatever timezone you're in
+You'll need to fill out the config file

 I'm on reddit under this name if you have any questions or let me know if you make this. youll have to fill out the config file though
 ![PXL_20230323_000203495](https://user-images.githubusercontent.com/127139588/227799263-05bafba3-a847-4832-8635-f495ca50358b.jpg)